SWIFTSIM/HBT-HERONS/docs/algorithm/parameter_choices.md

 !!! note

-    We always keep the y-axis limits consistent for panels where absolute values are shown, across all properties and parameter variations.
-In some cases, we need to modify the y-axis limits of panels where quantities are plotted relative to the values found using the default parameter value.
-In those cases, the y-axis limits are kept consistent across the same property being shown.
+    We always keep the y-axis limits consistent across panels that show the same property, regardless of the parameter variation being shown.
 If less than 100 subhaloes are present in a given bin, we use a dashed line to indicate the poor statistics at that x-axis value.

 <!-- These are left as future additions -->
 <!-- #### `NumTracerHostFinding` -->